 Delilah looked at me calmly, “So what are you gonna do about Flame?”

 I opened my mouth and closed it again, shaking my head wearily.
-A dull throb was beginning between my eyes, “I’m so tired, I can’t even think straight.
-What I want is for this all to go away.
+A dull pinpoint of pain was forming between my eyes, “I’m so tired, I can’t even think straight.
+What I want is for all this to go away.
 I used to pray for my life to change.
 Now, all I want is for things to go back to the way they were.”

 “Do you want us to distract Flame so that you can leave safely?
 Where will you go?”